pra9989/GCP/GCP_data_engineering/quest_n_answers.md

 Use the Cloud Data Loss Prevention API (DLP API) to inspect and redact PII data. \
 Ensure that all stored data is monitored by Security Command Center. \
 Correct. \
+>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
+Your score: 50% Passing score: 80% \
+Unfortunately, you need at least a 80% to pass this assessment.
+Not to worry though, review your answers and try again. \
+check \
+1. \
+ \
+The first stage of your data pipeline processes tens of terabytes of financial data and creates a sparse, time-series dataset as a key-value pair.
+Which of these is a suitable sink for the pipeline's first stage? \
+Cloud Storage \
+AlloyDB \
+Cloud SQL \
+check \
+Bigtable \
+Correct.
+Bigtable is ideal for applications that need high throughput and scalability for key/value data, where each value is typically no larger than 10 MB: Bigtable is suitable for applications that work on time-series data, such as financial applications. \
+close \
+2. \
+ \
+You are creating a data pipeline for streaming data on Dataflow for Cymbal Retail's point of sales data.
+You want to calculate the total sales per hour on a continuous basis.
+Which of these windowing options should you use? \
+Tumbling windows (fixed windows in Apache Beam) \
+close \
+Hopping windows (sliding windows in Apache Beam) \
+Global window \
+Session windows \
+Incorrect.
+Hopping windows (or sliding windows in Apache Beam) can overlap and are not the right option for this requirement. \
+check \
+3. \
+ \
+Your company has multiple data analysts but a limited data engineering team.
+You need to choose a tool where the analysts can build data pipelines themselves with a graphical user interface.
+Which of these products is the most appropriate? \
+Dataproc \
+Cloud Composer \
+check \
+Cloud Data Fusion \
+Dataflow \
+Correct.
+The Cloud Data Fusion web UI lets you build scalable data integration solutions to clean, prepare, blend, transfer, and transform data, without having to manage the infrastructure. \
+close \
+4. \
+ \
+You need to run batch jobs, which could take many days to complete.
+You do not want to manage the infrastructure provisioning.
+What should you do? \
+Run the jobs on Batch. \
+close \
+Use Cloud Run to run the jobs. \
+Use Workflows to run the jobs. \
+Use Cloud Scheduler to run the jobs. \
+Incorrect.
+Cloud Run has limits on the maximum time of a running process and is not a viable option for long running data processing jobs. \
+close \
+5. \
+ \
+You are processing large amounts of input data in BigQuery.
+You need to combine this data with a small amount of frequently changing data that is available in Cloud SQL.
+What should you do? \
+Copy the data from Cloud SQL and create a combined, normalized table hourly. \
+close \
+Create a Dataflow pipeline to combine the BigQuery and Cloud SQL data when the Cloud SQL data changes. \
+Use a federated query to get data from Cloud SQL. \
+Copy the data from Cloud SQL to a new BigQuery table hourly. \
+Incorrect.
+Because the data is frequently changing, computation and costs might be excessive. \
+check \
+6. \
+ \
+You want to build a streaming data analytics pipeline in Google Cloud.
+You need to choose the right products that support streaming data.
+Which of these would you choose? \
+Cloud Storage, Dataflow, Cloud SQL \
+Cloud Storage, Dataprep, AlloyDB \
+Pub/Sub, Dataprep, BigQuery \
+check \
+Pub/Sub, Dataflow, BigQuery \
+Correct.
+Pub/Sub, Dataflow, and BigQuery support streaming data and form the recommended pipeline for continuous data processing. \
+check \
+7. \
+ \
+You are running Dataflow jobs for data processing.
+When developers update the code in Cloud Source Repositories, you need to test and deploy the updated code with minimal effort.
+Which of these would you use to build your continuous integration and delivery (CI/CD) pipeline for data processing? \
+Cloud Code \
+Terraform \
+Compute Engine \
+check \
+Cloud Build \
+Correct.
+Cloud Build can be configured to watch for updates in the source repository and trigger a series of steps, as required, to implement a CI/CD pipeline. \
+close \
+8. \
+ \
+Your data engineering team receives data in JSON format from external sources at the end of each day.
+You need to design the data pipeline.
+What should you do? \
+Make your BigQuery data warehouse public and ask the external sources to insert the data. \
+Store the data in persistent disks and create an ETL pipeline. \
+close \
+Create a public API to allow external applications to add the data to your warehouse. \
+Store the data in Cloud Storage and create an extract, transform, and load (ETL) pipeline. \
+Incorrect.
+Data added by external sources might not have the transformations you require. \
+close \
+9. \
+ \
+You have a data pipeline that requires you to monitor a Cloud Storage bucket for a file, start a Dataflow job to process data in the file, run a shell script to validate the processed data in BigQuery, and then delete the original file.
+You need to orchestrate this pipeline by using recommended tools.
+Which product should you choose? \
+Cloud Scheduler \
+close \
+Cloud Tasks \
+Cloud Run \
+Cloud Composer \
+Incorrect.
+Cloud Tasks is for asynchronous task execution and is not the preferred tool for data pipeline orchestration. \
+check \
+10. \
+ \
+You manage a PySpark batch data pipeline by using Dataproc: You want to take a hands-off approach to running the workload, and you do not want to provision and manage your own cluster.
+What should you do? \
+Configure the job to run with Spot VMs. \
+Rewrite the job in Dataflow with SQL. \
+Rewrite the job in Spark SQL. \
+check \
+Configure the job to run on Dataproc Serverless. \
+Dataproc Serverless will automatically provision the resources to run your Dataproc jobs. \
+>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>